What to Do When Your Partner Visa Is Refused

 Strict Time Limits

-AAT review deadlines are typically 21 days if you are in Australia and 28 days if overseas.
+ART review deadlines are strict — commonly around 28 days, with the exact date on your refusal letter.
 These are strict and non-negotiable.
 If you miss the deadline, you lose your right to review.
 Contact an agent within days of receiving your refusal notice — not weeks.
 Through Migratio, you can get matched with partner visa refusal specialists within 24 hours.

 What New Evidence Makes a Difference